LennartOlsen/pca-digits/readme.md

 _This is excersise 2 of the Machine Learning Course on SDU (all excersises are completed with the 100dpi setting)_

 Exercises :
-> 1.1 Perform a PCA on the data for the person dependent and the person independent data set.

-> 1.1.1 Show the Eigenvalues ( std ), variance and the accumulated variance of the principal components.
-(In the report 10-20 values equally distributed, should be sufficient to illustrate the tendencies.)

-> 1.2 Show the performance of selecting enough principal components to represent 80%, 90%, 95%, 99% of the accumulated variance.
-For each test vary K.

-> 1.3 Measure run times for the prediction step of the KNN-classifier with PCA based dimensionality reduction.

-> 1.4 Interpret the results.

-> 2.1 Perform one of the two normalizations suggested in the lecture (min-max normalization and z-score standardization) for the best parameter setting found under 1.3 and apply KNN with 10 fold cross-validation (10 runs, 90% training and 10% test set).
-Apply the normalization before and after PCA independently and compare the results.

-> 2.2 Analyse the results

-> 3.1 This task is about reconstructing data using PCA.
-First using these functions we can plot an image of a single cipher:
-*imageSize <- sqrt(ncol(id) - 1)
-*imageM <- matrix( id[cipherNumber,2:ncol(id)],nrow = imageSize,ncol = imageSize,byrow = FALSE)
-*imageM <- rotate(imageM) # rotate is a function to rotate the image *image( imageM )
-Try plotting one of each cipher.

-> 3.2 Try plotting the first 10 eigenvectors/loadingvectors as images.
-Can you describe what you see?

-> 3.3 Try plotting a reconstruction of the images you displayed in 3.1 using all PC’s.
-This can be done by multiplying the loadings with the scores and adding the removed centering.
-* ```trunc <- pca_res$x[cipherNumber,1:nrow(pca_res$rotation)] %*%t(pca_res$rotation[,1:nrow(pca_res$rotation)])```
-* ```trunc <- scale(trunc, center = -1 * pca_res$center, scale=FALSE)```

->3.4 Now try re-recreating using 80% of variance, 90% and 95%.
-  1. Can you describe what you see?
-  2. How much have you reduced the data size?

 >3.5.
 Lastly take two different ciphers and compare the 10 first scores and see if you can see a difference.
 Try also this were you take the mean for all 400 of these ciphers and compare the first 10 scores